How to tell if almonds are bad? (3 ways how)

 On the other hand, in-shell almonds will stay fresh for years when stored in a well-ventilated place in the pantry.
 If you want to cold store in-shell almonds, follow the same guidelines as mentioned above.
 When in the pantry, keep away from direct sunlight.

-In this article, we answered the question “How to tell if almonds are bad?”, and how to safely store almonds?
+In this article, we answered the question “How to tell if almonds are bad?”, the health consequences of eating spoiled almonds, and how to safely store almonds to avoid spoilage?